How to customize a board in Vaiz

 Board groups

-In Board groups, you can manage the columns on the board, hide groups, and create new ones.
+In Board groups, you can manage the columns on the board and create new ones.

 Types